myrmex-org/myrmex/manual/api-gateway-plugin.md

 *   `GET /resource-b/resource-c`

-To associate an endpoint to one or more APIs, it is possible to enrich the endpoint specification (`spec.json` file) with a list of API identifiers, in a Myrmex extension for Swagger.
+To associate an endpoint to one or more APIs, it is possible to enrich the endpoint specification (`spec.json` file) with a list of API identifiers, in a Myrmex extension to Swagger.

 ```json
 {